Accountants Confidence Index — May 2019

-The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 55.48, down just under two points from the previous month's 57.25, but still well above the 50 mark that separates expectations of growth from expectations of contraction.
-The 6-Month ACI, meanwhile, came in at 58.21, down less than a point from last month's 58.99.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 54.32, down somewhat from the previous month's 54.75, though both were still well above the 50 mark that separates expectations of growth from expectations of contraction.
+The 6-Month ACI, meanwhile, came in at 56.06, down somewhat from last month's 56.54.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.